Sel-en-ium/DigitalItalicOpticalCharacterRecognition/README.md

 - The text color of individual lines of characters is consistent
 - The expected possible colors of the text do not appear often in the background colors

+Here is [example](https://github.com/Sel-en-ium/DigitalItalicOpticalCharacterRecognition/blob/master/ExampleImage.png) image that the tool can successfully handle.

 # Usage
 ```java
 // Create the reader